RyKaj/Documentation/InfrastructureArchitecture/DesignPatterns/Serverless-Architecture.md

 memory and CPU your instance will receive.
 For instance, here's what the B (Basic) tier App Service Plans look like...

-![A listing of B tier service plans and resources granted with each one](https://burkeholland.github.io/media/b-service-plans.png) .confluence-external-resource .confluence-content-image-border height="150"}
+<kbd>![A listing of B tier service plans and resources granted with each
+one](https://burkeholland.github.io/media/b-service-plans.png)
+.confluence-external-resource .confluence-content-image-border
+height="150"}